Schizencephaly: Causes

 In schizencephaly, the neurons border the edge of the cleft, implying a very early disruption of the usual grey matter migration during embryogenesis.
 The cause of the disruption is not known; however it is likely the cause may be either a genetic mutation or a physical insult, such as an infection, an infarction, hemorrhaging, a stroke while in utero, or exposure to a toxin.
-Schizencephaly may also be caused infection during pregnancy, such as Cytomegalovirus.
+Schizencephaly may also be caused by infection during pregnancy, such as Cytomegalovirus.

 It is thought that normal neuron migration, during the second trimester of intrauterine development, is when primitive neuron precursors (germinal matrix) migrate from just beneath the ventricular ependyma to the peripheral hemispheres where they form the cortical grey matter.
 Often, with schizencephaly, there are additional associated heterotopias (isolated islands of neurons) which indicate a failure of migration of the neurons to their final position in the brain, possibly caused by a stroke.

 Genetic cause

 There was once thought to be a genetic association with the EMX2 gene, although this theory has recently lost support.
 However it has been confirmed that mutations in the COL4A1 gene occur in some patients with schizencephaly.